Trump National Golf Club, Los Angeles: History

 The landslide caused the Ocean Trails Golf Course construction project to go into bankruptcy.
 Covered by insurance funds, a massive geotechnical project was launched to reconstruct the 18th hole using 1250000 cuyd of earth to fill it.
 The stabilization work and the slide caused cosmetic damage to the course.
-At the time, golf course historian Geoff Shackelford said that at the then projected cost of repair of more than $20 million, the 18th hole would have been "the most expensive single hole in history".
+At the time, golf course historian Geoff Shackelford said at the then-projected cost of repair of more than $20 million, the 18th hole would have been "the most expensive single hole in history".

 After three years, legal issues between the involved banks and developers caused the geological stabilization work to stop.
 In 2002, Donald Trump stepped in and bought the 300 acre property, including the golf course, with the intention of finalizing construction and repairs by the summer of 2003.
 On January 20, 2006, the 18-hole Trump National Golf Club Los Angeles opened in Rancho Palos Verdes.
 The reinforcement fill designed to stabilize the area affected by the slide is located under holes 17 and 18.
 During the massive geological stabilization process the golf course was open for business.
 The geological stabilization process was based on a geotechnical design involving the use of geosynthetic materials designed to enhance the cohesion and strength of the landslide fill.
 Asked about the safety of the work, Trump said: "If I'm ever in California for an earthquake, this is where I want to be standing".

 In 2008, Trump sued the city of Rancho Palos Verdes for $100 million, alleging that the city did not allow him to make the improvements needed to maintain the "Trump image."
 The lawsuit was settled in 2012 for undisclosed terms.
 In 2015, Trump announced he would forgo his plans to build homes on 16 additional lots and granted an 11.5-acre conservation easement to the Palos Verdes Peninsula Land Conservancy.
 The same year, the course was scheduled to host the PGA Grand Slam of Golf.
 However, the tournament was cancelled by the PGA supposedly based on Trump's comments about illegal immigrants.
 A few sport teams and charities sought to move their charity-golf tournaments to other venues based on politics.